Disability-inclusive language

 • most disabled people are comfortable with the words used to describe daily living.
 People who use wheelchairs ‘go for walks’ and people with visual impairments may be very pleased – or not – ‘to see you’.

 If unsure, ask and do not assume.
-Involving disabled people in decision making and acknowledging we need more help to understand their needs and preferred language can work towards creating more inclusive work environments.
+Involving disabled people in decision making and acknowledging that you may need more help to understand their needs and preferred language can work towards creating more inclusive work environments.

 Here is a short video by Business Disability Forum on Disability and Language.